-Building heights are regulated in the Official Plan and should not exceed 2 storeys.
+Building heights are regulated in the Official Plan and reference should be made to that document to determine maximum heights.
 Within these restrictions, the following guidelines should be considered.

 - Buildings should generally be of uniform height that does not vary more than 25 % from each other to define a street "ceiling"; - Infill buildings abutting existing structures at the building line should generally match the adjacent building height, or provide a clear offset in height so as to maintain the visual integrity of the existing structure; - Buildings abutting lower scale buildings should ensure a transition in scale.
 The location of windows, horizontal lines and cornices, gables and roofs can be used to scale and proportion buildings and create transitions;